...

 Yellow guitar with "Pedal" and "Physical System" arrows on purple gradient background with icons: question mark, dollar, flowchart.

-Physical Tremolo Systems: Hands-On Control
+Physical Tremolo Systems

 Electric guitar with soundwave, tremolo pedal, and amplfier knob against colorful backgrounds, highlighting music gear.

-• Best Premium Pedal: Strymon Flint
+• Best High-End Pedal: Strymon Flint

-• Best Vintage Sound: Supro Tremolo
+• Best for Vintage Feel: Supro Tremolo

 Conclusion